-Married and unwed parents often search for information on how to establish paternity in Florida.
-In Florida, there are several avenues a father or a mother of a minor child may take in order to establish paternity.
-It is important to know that establishing paternity in Florida does not confer parental rights on a father.
-A father must obtain a court order from the circuit court that contains a parenting plan establishing his timesharing rights with the minor child.
+Parents often search for information on how to establish paternity in Florida.
+In Florida, there are several way a father or a mother of a minor child may establish paternity.
+It is important to know that establishing paternity in Florida does not confer automatically parental rights on a father.
+A father must first obtain a court order from the family law circuit court.
+The court’s final judgment that contains a parenting plan establishing a father’s child custody rights to timesharing with his minor child.
 This may be done by filing a Petition to Establish Paternity Florida.
-Jonathan Jacobs, Orlando Family Law Attorney, Lake County Family Lawyer can help win your paternity case.
-Below are five ways to establish paternity in Florida:
+Jonathan Jacobs, Orlando Family Law Attorney, Lake County Family Lawyer can help win your paternity case and is answer all of your questions.

-- According to Florida law (statutes and case law), if a mother and father are legally married to each another (this is important because Florida does not recognize unlawful marriages from other states) when the child is born, the issue of paternity is inherently established.
-The husband will be considered to be the legal and biological father of the child under Florida law even if factually untrue.
+- According to Florida law (statutes and case law), if a mother and father are legally married to each another (this is important because Florida generally does not recognize unlawful marriages from other states) when the child is born, the issue of paternity is presumed.
+Provided husband and wife were married at the time wife gave birth, the husband will be considered to be the legal and biological father of the child under Florida law, even if factually untrue.

-- The fourth method of establishing paternity in Florida is through obtaining a court-ordered paternity order from a judge which establishes a parenting plan specifying the father’s timesharing and child custody rights.
+- The fourth method of establishing paternity in Florida is through obtaining a court paternity order from a judge, which establishes a parenting plan specifying the father’s timesharing and child custody rights.

 - Finally, there is the method of legitimation.
 Legitimation occurs when the mother and natural father get married to one another after the child is born, and then formally update the child’s birth record with the proper bureau (Vital Statistics for example).
 Recall the pejorative term “illegitimate child.”
 Through the marriage of his/her parents, a child becomes “legitimated.”